alex-parisi/chess-NN/README.md

 ### Config

+This project was written using Python 3.7

-In order to run this project, execute the following inside the chess-NN directory:
+In order to run this project, first execute the following inside the chess-NN directory:

 ```
 pip install -r requirements.txt